 14. Get some sunshine

 Starting your day with natural light exposure helps reset your biological clock.
 It also balances your body’s melatonin and cortisol levels, and serves as a natural source of vitamin D. In fact, research shows that vitamin D deficiency may be linked to sleep disorders.
 (18, 19) Try going for an early morning walk or leaving the office during your lunch hour to get your dose of sunshine.

 Instead of taking a rushed shower, try a Detox Bath instead.
 It’ll help relieve your body of toxins, release the power of essential oils, and soothe both your body and brain.
 The lavender bath is my favorite to bring the body into balance and help it feel relaxed.

 If you’re the type who likes curling up with a warm beverage after dinner, cozy up to a mug of chamomile.
 Not only can sipping on a warm drink before bed make you feel drowsier, the naturally caffeine-free tea has a calming effect on the body.

-If you find yourself facing a chronic lack of sleep, consider natural sleep supplements like valerian, passion flower and melatonin.
+If you find yourself facing a chronic lack of sleep, consider natural sleep supplements like valerian root, passion flower and melatonin.
+Research shows that these natural sleep supplements may help to improve sleep quality without producing side effects.
 Often, these are available in a tea or in supplement tablets.
 These can get you over the hump when you’ve had several sleepless nights and help your body get some much-needed rest.
 But these should be used for a limited time only — if you find that minimal sleep has become the norm over several weeks or months, consult your doctor.
+(21, 22)